xspec/xspec/test/end-to-end/README.md

 ## Running the regular tests

 Once the expected report files are prepared, you can run tests regularly by executing `./run-e2e-tests.sh -silent` (or `.cmd`).
 For end-to-end code coverage testing, use `./run-e2e-coverage-tests.sh -silent` (or `.cmd`).

-Alternatively you can open `ant/run-e2e-tests/build.xml` in oXygen and apply **ANT (with Saxon 9 EE XSLT support)** transformation scenario.

 The script performs these tasks: